-An employee who wishes to appeal against a disciplinary decision must do so within five working days.
-The senior manager will hear all appeals and his/her decision is final.
-At the appeal any disciplinary penalty imposed will be reviewed.
+An employee will have the right to appeal against any disciplinary action, which must be done within five working days.
+The Senior Manager will hear all appeals and their decision will be final.
+At the appeal, any disciplinary penalty imposed will be reviewed.
+You may bring a colleague or trade union representative with you to the appeal hearing.